 The lower trapezius is probably more familiar to you, in name at least.
 It’s part of the larger trapezius muscle, which outlines and often defines what we see as our shoulders.
 For the most part, this muscle is known for shrugging or lifting the shoulders up to the ears.
 However, its lower portion does the opposite action of the upper portion and actually pulls the scapula down in depression.

 Having said that, there are two other muscles that indirectly assist in the action of depression.
-They are latissimus dorsi as well as a portion of the larger pectoralis major (images at bottom).
+They are latissimus dorsi as well as a portion of the larger pectoralis major.
 Both of these attach onto the humerus and not onto the scapula directly.
-But they definitely do assist and will work to pull the scapula down against resistance.
+But they definitely do assist and will work to pull the scapulae down against resistance.
 In our case, they help to lift the rib cage up between the scapulae.

 Should we squeeze the scapulae together in the back?

 I’m not a big believer in this verbal instruction that is sometimes given in upward facing dog.
 I often explore many of the instructions that I hear out in the world to give them a fair shot in my own body and this one stopped me cold from the beginning.

 In my body, if I squeeze my shoulder blades together behind my back when I’m in up dog, it feels more restrictive to my breath.
 This is a non-starter for me.
 Even if I’m not in upward facing dog and I squeeze my shoulder blades together it feels like it restricts my ability to breathe.
 It’s already hard enough for many people to inhale while in up dog and this only seems like it adds to that restriction.